jayckaiser/adastra-analysis/README.md

 ### Conclusion

 This documentation is incomplete, but it's more than enough to get started!
 I'll continue to document and expand the project in the coming weeks.
 I've had a lot of fun building out this project, and I hope that someone else gets use out of all this work.
-Regardless, enjoy the wordclouds and screenplay files!
+Regardless, enjoy the wordclouds I've shared!
 Please reach out to `u/OrigamiOtter` for questions and feedback!

 -----